tlh/recs-mode.el/README.md

         recs-log-file
         recs-log-suggestions

-   See the documentation for these variables in `recs.el`, or
+   See the documentation for these variables in `recs-mode.el`, or
    enter:

         C-u M-x customize-mode RET recs-mode RET

 ## License

 recs-mode is released under the GNU GPL.
-See `recs.el`
+See `recs-mode.el`